 Also, the name and icon is stuck as Administrator in the top bar of the Start Menu; that's because that's just how the skin's built. :(

-Also, the lower rows on the second column's icon labels are bold, when they shouldn't be, the Log Off icon label's black for some reason, the Turn Off Computer icon label's smooth, and the spacin' for the 6 recent programs is slightly off.
+Also, the lower rows on the second column's icon labels are bold, when they shouldn't be, the Log Off icon label's black if you have WindowBlinds on for some reason, the Turn Off Computer icon label's smooth, and the spacin' for the 6 recent programs is slightly off.
 Yet, somehow, no one's come up with a better skin.

 Get your mom's credit card; we are in trouble.